opendaylight/docs/docs/release-notes/upgrade-process.rst

 Akka remote configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Because of the akka upgrade to 2.6.x in Silicon, remote tcp configuration changed from ``netty.tcp`` to ``classic.netty.tcp``:
+Because of the akka upgrade to 2.6.x in Silicon, remote TCP configuration changed from ``netty.tcp`` to ``classic.netty.tcp``:

  .. code-block:: none